Lon3lyKL/Noisy-Project/README.md

 - test the rf moduled: karlok
 - redesign led case: karlok
 - redesign led mounting system: karlok (jay has some comments about this)

+24/2/23: Update
+- 22-23 feb data was very good
+- we are able to see when the students are making noise
+- the students breaks and end of school times were clearly visiable in the graph
+- changed the limit when quiet to 800
+- changed the limit when abit noisy to 550 and 800
+- changed the limit when very noisy 550
+- sensor will be placed at corridor between canteen and science lab
+- sound sensor to be placed in science lab to record and corelate data
+- v2 will have design improvements

+things to improve:
+- see 22feb comments
+- led wire needs strain relief
+- v2 to be done by next fri(3 mar)
+- create a noise recorder for sci lab(sensor+sdcard)
+- generally clean it up